arcfernandes04/cosc349-assignment-1/README.md

 The MySQL database allows the inventory data to be stored, and is initalised with sample data.

-## Quickstart
+## Getting it all up and running

-To start, you must first have [git](https://git-scm.com/downloads) installed on your PC, and have AWS credentials.
+To start, you must first have [git](https://git-scm.com/downloads) installed on your PC, and have valid AWS credentials.

 Then you may clone the repository using the following command